Human Resources, Recruiting & People Operations job market report cover, Pittsburgh, PA, 2026-06

 Salary Reality

-Observed local postings in Pittsburgh center on about $84k to $130k, with a broader 25th-75th band of about $75k to $198k.[1]
-As a directional cross-check, Revelio Public Labor Statistics puts the mean offered salary on new HR, recruiting, and people-ops openings in Pennsylvania at about $86,599 in April 2026 (n=1,435), versus about $70,939 across all occupations in the state.[2]
+Current local postings center on about $91k to $117k, with a broader 25th-75th band of about $60k to $170k.[10]
+As a statewide proxy, Revelio Public Labor Statistics puts the mean offered salary on new HR openings in Pennsylvania at ~$80,473 (n=1,457), versus ~$72,291 across all Pennsylvania occupations.[26]
+The older local BLS benchmark for Human Resources Managers was $121,140/year in May 2018, which is best read as historical manager-level context rather than today's category-wide pay.[25]

 Where the Opportunities Are Concentrated